MEDIUM BIOGRAPHY

 Albany Records released a debut CD of Nathan’s solo and chamber music, Multitude, Solitude: Eric Nathan (2015), produced by Grammy-winner Judith Sherman.
 Chelsea Music Festival Records released Eric Nathan: Dancing with J.S.
 Bach (2019), featuring conductor Ken-David Masur in Nathan’s two suites of orchestrations of Bach keyboard works.
 In 2020, Gil Rose and the Boston Modern Orchestra Project released a portrait album of Nathan’s music on the BMOP Sound label, and New Focus Recordings released a two-CD set of Missing Words in 2022 and the album Some Favored Nook in 2023.

-Nathan serves as Associate Professor of Music in composition and theory at Brown University's Department of Music.
+Nathan serves as Artistic Director of Collage New Music, a Boston’s oldest contemporary music ensemble, now in its 52nd season.
+He holds the position of Associate Professor of Music in composition and theory at Brown University's Department of Music.
 In 2018, he was awarded Brown’s most prestigious award for junior faculty, the Henry Merritt Wriston Fellowship, that recognizes excellence in teaching.
 He is currently Composer-in-Residence with the New England Philharmonic, and received his doctorate from Cornell.
 He holds degrees from Yale (B.A.) and Indiana University (M.M.).
 Learn more at www.ericnathanmusic.com.

 SHORT BIOGRAPHY